bosd/product-attribute/product_assortment/README.rst

 To use this module, you need to:

-1. Enter the menu through Product Assortment Icon
+1. Enter the menu through the Product Assortment Icon
 2. Create a new filter where you can define your domain and add allowed and restricted products